sandesvitor/stone_elixir_project/README.md

 The following statements were proposed for unit testing the application functions:

-- test "check if number of key-value pair in output of StoneChallenge.generateBill is equal to custumers list of length 3";
+- test "check if the number of key-value pairs in the output of StoneChallenge.generateBill is equal to the customer list of length 3";
-- test "check if number of key-value pair in output of StoneChallenge.generateBill is equal to custumers list of length 1"
+- test "check if the number of key-value pairs in the output of StoneChallenge.generateBill is equal to the customer list of length 1"
 - test "StoneChallenge.calculateAmount function with random shoplist - nº 1"
 - test "StoneChallenge.calculateAmount function with random shoplist - nº 2"
 - test "StoneChallenge.generateBill function with both inputs non-empty lists - nº 1"
 - test "StoneChallenge.generateBill function with both inputs non-empty lists - nº 2"
 - test "StoneChallenge.generateBill function with shoplist empty"
-- test "StoneChallenge.generateBill function with custumers list empty"
+- test "StoneChallenge.generateBill function with customers list empty"
 - test "StoneChallenge.generateBill function with both lists empty"